pawamoy/website/docs/posts/how-to-deal-with-jinja2-spacing.md

 ---
 template: post.html
-title: "How to deal with spacing in Jinja2 templates"
+title: How to deal with spacing in Jinja2 templates
 date: 2020-09-01
 authors:
   - Timothée Mazzucotelli